camchardukian/Software-Development-Book-Notes/The Beginner's Guide to OKR/Chapter_06_How-ambitious-should-your-OKRs-be.md

 We need to maintain the discipline to try to achieve 100% of our goals, even though most of the time we will “fall short”.

-Castro explains that their are two types of OKRs:
+Castro explains that there are two types of OKRs:

 ## Moonshots
 * Stretch goals.